Offers In Compromise And The Use Of Bankruptcy To Resolve Tax Liabilities

-An all too typical situation . . . you are a business owner having cash flow problems.
+An all too typical situation … you are a business owner having cash flow problems.
 In order to make ends meet, you decide to use money withheld for employee taxes, sales tax or meals tax to pay ongoing expenses.
-After all, even though you are a fiduciary for the federal and/or state government, no one from the revenue department is sitting their making sure you collect and pay over your taxes to the government.
+After all, even though you are a fiduciary for the federal and/or state government, no one from the revenue department is sitting there making sure you collect and pay over your taxes to the government.
 It’s done on the honor system and your thought is you will catch up later.

-Another all too typical situation . . . you are self-employed and should be paying quarterly taxes on your earnings.
+Another all too typical situation … you are self-employed and should be paying quarterly taxes on your earnings.
 For whatever reason, you do not and now, on April 15th, you are faced with a significant unpaid tax liability for all those unpaid quarterly filings.

 In both cases, the taxing authorities send you a demand for payment.
-In a perfect world (and by now we know that that is not the case), you will have the money and simply write them a check.
+In a perfect world (and by now we know that is not the case), you will have the money and simply write them a check.
 Your reality, however, is different.
 After analyzing your finances, you realize only too well that there is no way to liquidate your tax liability.

 Faced with that prospect, what is a taxpayer to do?
 Your inability to liquidate your tax liability is not the end of the world.
-There exists a procedure called an Offer in Compromise (called an Offer in Settlement when dealing with the MA/DOR) that provides you with the opportunity to convince the taxing authorities that there is no way you can financially satisfy their liability which is established by offering the liquidation value of your assets in satisfaction of your tax liability and a future income analysis over a five (5) year period.
+There exists a procedure called an Offer in Compromise (called an Offer in Settlement when dealing with the MA/DOR) that provides you with the opportunity to convince the taxing authorities that there is no way you can financially satisfy their liability which is established by offering the liquidation value of your assets in satisfaction of your tax liability and a future income analysis over a five-year period.

-The Levine Law Office has been successfully providing counsel to taxpayers seeking to compromise their tax liabilities for over thirty years.
+The Law Office of Barry R. Levine has been successfully providing counsel to taxpayers seeking to compromise their tax liabilities for 40 years.
 We will do a liquidation analysis of your assets to determine the threshold amount of an acceptable offer.
 We will then analyze your allowable income and expenses to determine if you have a monthly surplus.

 The possibility exists, however, that personal income taxes (the so-called trust fund liability taxes cannot be discharged in bankruptcy) may be dischargeable in bankruptcy.
-If you have a current personal income tax liability, a bankruptcy filing which discharges your tax liability may be a viable alternative to consider.
+If you have a current personal income tax liability, a bankruptcy filing that discharges your tax liability may be a viable alternative to consider.

-In both cases, a three to five year repayment plan may be proposed and approved by the Bankruptcy Court.
+In both cases, a three- to five-year repayment plan may be proposed and approved by the Bankruptcy Court.
 Unlike repayment plans negotiated directly with the taxing authorities, once you file bankruptcy, penalties and, in some cases, interest stops accruing on your liability.
 Your tax liability is fixed with a monthly payment that actually has an end in sight.